olegp/common-utils/README.md

 ### Tests

+You will need to globally install [common-node](http://oleg.github.com/common-node/) via npm to run the tests.

-To run the unit tests run:
+To run the unit tests:

     node test/all.js

-You can also run individual tests or sets of tests, for example:
+You can also run individual tests, for example:

  	node test/base64.js